luxmargos/compose-cat/README.md

 ComposeCat discovers dotenv files at startup and adds them to the compose command as `--env-file` flags.

-The following files are used if present:
+The following files are considered when present:

 - Base files:
   - `.env`